diamirio/backend-nx-skeleton/README.md

 - `./initiate-new-empty-workspace.sh`
   > Copy this script to somewhere else for easily creating a new empty workspace in the designated folder to test out the schematics.

+## Package Manager

+`yarn` must be used due to its support of `resolutions` field in the `package.json` as well as this repository being configured for `yarn workspaces`.

+`@angular` scoped packages have inconsistencies between similar versions due to utilizing different versioned sub-packages.
+In the development process you can get over this with fixing the package versions utilizing `resolutions` in the root `package.json`.